pukekiller/mlr-english-translation/README.md

 # MLR
 Hello!
 This is an English translation for a mod by the name of MLR, a mod for the S.T.A.L.K.E.R. series.
-Information can be found here: http://www.moddb.com/mods/call-of-chernobyl/addons/mlr
+Additional information can be found [here]( http://www.moddb.com/mods/call-of-chernobyl/addons/mlr).

 Translation progress by individual files can be found below.